How to Be a Better Mom to Your Toddler

 It’s fairly easy to be a good mom to a baby.
 You change their diapers, burp them, feed them, let them sleep, and play with them.

 The toddler years are VERY different.
-It can be hard to embrace and enjoy this time in their lives when all you feel like you’re doing is trying to figure out how to survive the toddler years.
+It can be hard to embrace and enjoy this time in their lives and yours, when all you feel like you’re doing is trying to figure out how to survive the toddler years.

 So, the advice I am going to share is advice that I have found to be useful as well.